Invert module does not work for raw images

-#2 Updated by Daniel Laidig 21 days ago
+#2 Updated by Daniel Laidig almost 2 years ago

 I have attached the two raw files I posted in the pixl.us thread and an overview image showing the results of using the darktable invert module and of inverting using GIMP (all CC-BY-SA).